AGMs and EGMs for Sport Clubs

 Voting

-You can also give members who cannot attend the AGM the option to vote through proxies, where they nominate one other member who can attend to vote on their behalf.
-Members who wish to vote through proxy should send a proxy form (template available below) to the secretary before the AGM.
-This proxy form also becomes invalid if the member attends the AGM.
+You can also give members who cannot attend the AGM the option to vote through proxies.
+Proxies are members who have been elected by another member to attend the general meeting and vote on their behalf.
+Members who wish to vote through a proxy should send a proxy form to the secretary before the AGM.
+This proxy form becomes invalid if the member attends the AGM.
+A template of the proxy form is available below.

 After the AGM/EGM